 Updated by Flole Systems over 2 years ago

 There's additional information needed to display it properly, but if you know how that should be implemented feel free to do it.

 "Bumping" this issue won't help since there are just a few people authoring code at the moment (meaning nobody committed anything since 6 months or so) and at least I am just doing minor changes for others (mostly reliability issues that cause crashes) or things I need myself.

-Updated by Giles Puckett 5 months ago
+Updated by Giles Puckett over 2 years ago

 The story continues.
 Worked up Dave Pickles' script to add the files back.
 Established an entry in the Finished Recordings list for an existing file.
 So far so good.
 Started up Kodi to see if it could be viewed, and noticed it had started as a current recording!
 Fearing an overwrite, I shut TVH down straight away.
 Upon restart, all the old recordings had reappeared!
 So a few questions...

 - how can the finished recordings list reappear?

 - how can a finished recording start up again when all its dates are in the past?